vibhor98/vibhor98.github.io/about.md

 <h2>Research Publications</h2>

-I have been fortunate to contribute to a wide range of research directions, including natural language processing, graph machine learning, computational social science, and web privacy and have published in top-tier conferences including ACM Web Conference, ACL, CIKM, AAAI ICWSM, ACM Web Science, etc. For the full list of publications, please refer to my <a href="https://scholar.google.com/citations?user=c5PgkqEAAAAJ&hl=en">Google Scholar</a> profile.
+I have been fortunate to contribute to a wide range of research directions, including natural language processing, LLMs, graph machine learning, and computational social science and have published in top-tier conferences and journals including ACM Web Conference (WWW), ACM Transactions on the Web, ACL, CIKM, AAAI ICWSM, ACM Web Science, etc. For the full list of publications, please refer to my <a href="https://scholar.google.com/citations?user=c5PgkqEAAAAJ&hl=en">Google Scholar</a> profile.

 <ul>
 	<li><b>GraphNLI: A Graph-based Natural Language Inference Model for Polarity Prediction in Online Debates  [<a href="https://dl.acm.org/doi/abs/10.1145/3485447.3512144">Paper</a>]  [<a href="https://netsys.surrey.ac.uk/datasets/graphnli/">Dataset</a>]  [<a href="https://github.com/vibhor98/GraphNLI">GitHub</a>]</b> <br/>